High School student-athletes between the 9th and 12th grades are welcome to join. You do NOT need experience - we teach you!

 Practices throughout the year take place from 4-6:30 PM on Monday through Friday, and Saturdays from 11 AM-1 PM unless otherwise announced.

-[UPDATED FOR FALL 2017] The Program starts on Monday August 14th, 2017 and officially completes on Saturday November 11th, 2016 with a Marina clean-up day.
-We will continue rowing on Saturday mornings until the weather and water-level push us indoors on those days.
+[UPDATED FOR FALL 2018] The Program starts on Monday August 13th, 2018 and officially completes on Saturday November 10th, 2018 with a Marina clean-up day.
+We will continue rowing on Saturday mornings until the weather, daylight, and water-level push us indoors on those days.

-[FOR WINTER 2017-18] Practices start on Monday November 27th, 2016 (Monday after Thanksgiving break) and officially completes the Saturday, February 23rd 2018, before we begin the Spring season.
+[UPDATED FOR WINTER 2018-19] Practices start on Monday November 26th, 2018 (Monday after Thanksgiving break) and officially completes the Saturday, February 23rd 2018, before we begin the Spring season.

-[FOR SPRING 2018] The Spring Competitive Program starts on Monday February 26th, 2018 and finishes on Friday May 25th, 2018 unless you are in a boat that has qualified for the National Championships.
+[UPDATED FOR SPRING 2019] The Spring Competitive Program starts on Monday February 25th, 2019 and finishes on Friday May 17th, 2019 unless you are in a boat that has qualified for the National Championships.
 The beginning of Spring Season will still be indoors (following the Winter Training schedule of HH and SCA split practices).
 Racing will complete on a sliding schedule with some boats rowing their final race at the Dogwood Regatta, qualified crews racing at Southeast Regionals two weeks later, and further qualified crews racing at Youth Nationals in June.

 These fees below include coaching, equipment, regatta travel and hotel accommodations.
 There are select regattas that incur their own additional fee because they are progression or qualification races (such as Head of the Charles, Southeast Regionals, Youth Nationals).